woupiestek/rlox/log.md

 Rlox would probably work with all instruction 24 bits. with 32 bits, it could be a register machine.

+### latest bug

+Running `cargo run -- test.lox` when evualating `b = temp + b`, `b` equals `"outer a"`, a value set to another local variable by another compiler.
+Why is this value still on the stack? why is `b` resolved this way?
+Unit tests won't reproduce this effect.

+Double pop: fighting with the borrow checker combined with copying code...

+Next one: weird things with function calls.

 ## 2023-05-28

 Shoulder pain is slowing me down, but I am making much progress now.